How to set up LeadBot to ask the right questionsLast Updated: May 09, 2018

 We recommend asking something that will engage them so that they want to start a chat with you.

 From there - you can ask whatever you’d like.
 Here’s how we try to structure the conversation:

-- Type up your questions
+2. Type your questions

 Keep them short and sweet - when questions get too broad people tend to put outlandish responses that won't match up with your script.
 We generally recommend 2-3 questions to keep them engaged and get the information you need.